 From there we drove over to Eden Park.
 We didn’t see the entire park, but we were able to get some nice views of the Ohio River and an up close look of a wolf titty feeding human babies statue that was gifted by Mussolini.
 The boys got a kick out of that, of course–“Look at their privates!
 Hehehe!”

-Our trip ended with a visit to the University of Cincinnati campus for sushi and pizza, and afterwards, a drive-by visit to the Mushroom House, an exotic home in the Hyde Park neighborhood that looks like a giant fungal growth.
+Our one night in Cincinnati ended with a visit to the University of Cincinnati campus for sushi and pizza, and afterwards, a drive-by visit to the Mushroom House, an exotic home in the Hyde Park neighborhood that looks like a giant fungal growth.

 The Monster Truck Jam is coming to Columbus in two weeks.
 We’ll be there if we can find $20 tickets.